Angie Hart: Career

-1989-1997: Frente!
+1989–1997: Frente!

 Frente! were formed in Melbourne in 1989 by Simon Austin on guitar and backing vocals, Tim O'Connor on bass guitar, Mark Picton on drums and recorder and Angie Hart on lead vocals.

 In August 1991, Frente! self-released their debut EP, Whirled, which featured the song "Labour of Love".
 "Labour of Love" achieved national airplay on Australia's youth radio station Triple J and ranked highly in the Triple J Hottest 100, 1991.
 Subsequently, Frente! were signed to Mushroom Records' White label.
-In 1992, the group released the top 5 single, " Kelly Street", top 5 EP Clunk (EP) and top 5 album Marvin the Album.
+In 1992, the group released the top 5 single " Kelly Street", top 5 EP Clunk and top 5 album Marvin the Album.
 The group won two ARIA Awards at the ARIA Music Awards of 1993.